-The Duke of Edinburgh Award scheme is open to young people between 14 and 24 years of age in the UK and across the world.
-The three levels, Bronze, Silver and Gold comprise of four sections each – volunteering, skill, physical and expedition, plus an additional residential section at Gold level.
-The award provides opportunities for young people to develop new skills such as leadership and teamwork, it pushes them to work outside their comfort zone and broadens their life experiences.
+The Duke of Edinburgh Award scheme is open to young people between 14 and 24 years of age.
+It runs throughout the UK and across the world.
+There are three levels – Bronze, Silver and Gold.
+Each level comprises of four sections – volunteering, skill, physical and expedition, plus an additional residential section at Gold level.
+The award provides young people with the opportunity to develop new skills such as leadership and teamwork.
+It pushes them to work outside their comfort zone and broadens their life experiences.

-Many young people undertake the award through their school or youth club (Scouts, Brigades, Guides, Army Cadets etc.), some partake through local council run centres.
+Many young people undertake the award through their school or youth club (Scouts, Brigades, Guides, Army Cadets etc.).
+Others partake through local council run centres.

 The Expedition Section

 This section is the one that tends to live long in the memory of those who have completed the award.
-Tales of camping in muddy fields, long wet weekends hiking with backpacks, and feet covered in blisters are the most popular.
-But despite the temporary hardship of the expeditions the stories are told with a wry smile, and the sense of accomplishment is clear.
-Long term friendships are built in adversity and the lessons in teamwork and leadership learnt on expedition have a lasting impact on participants’ lives.
+Tales of camping in muddy fields, long wet weekends hiking with backpacks, and blistered feet are the most popular.
+Despite the temporary hardship of the expedition, stories are told with a wry smile, and the sense of accomplishment is clear.
+In fact many long term friendships are built in adversity.
+And the lessons in teamwork and leadership learnt on expedition have a lasting impact on participants’ lives.

 We offer training weekends, Practice Expeditions and Qualifier Expeditions so participants can complete the full section with us.